emesday/tensorflow-scala/README.md

-# Scala/Java binding of TensorFlow
+# A Scala binding of TensorFlow

 ## Scala API